-4.1.2 The cyclic reports on the ERS-2 scatterometer
+4.1.1 Ingredients and tools of the cyclic reports on the ERS-2 scatterometer

-On a 5-weekly basis scatterometer cyclic reports are produced.
-A PostScript version is transferred to the ESTEC ftp site (ftp.estec.esa.nl) in the directory /home/ftppriv/ecmwf-vr.
-An ascii version of the text and PostScript versions of the separate figures is sent by e-mail to ESRIN.
-Notification by e-mail is sent to ESA and ESRIN.
+On a 5-weekly basis, scatterometer cyclic reports have been produced.
+A PostScript version was transferred to the ESTEC ftp site (ftp.estec.esa.nl) in the directory /home/ftppriv/ecmwf-vr.
+An ascii version of the text and PostScript versions of the separate figures were sent by e-mail to ESRIN.
+Notification by e-mail were sent to ESTEC and ESRIN.

-On the basis of the tools described in the previous subsection, the scatterometer cyclic monitoring reports contain the following elements:
+The scatterometer cyclic monitoring reports contained the following elements:

 - An introduction, giving a general summary of the quality of the UWI data and trends w.r.t. previous cycles.
 Interruptions in data reception are listed.
 Also, it is mentioned whether there was an enhancement of solar activity and whether it could have affected the UWI wind product.
 Finally, it is informed whether the ECMWF assimilation system has changed and whether this had an anticipated impact on the quality of the FGAT winds. - A section giving a detailed description of performance during the cycle.
-It includes the following plots. - Two plots (ascending and descending) of the backscatter biases as described above.
-Examples (cycle 59, 70, 77 and 82) are given in Figure 20. - Plots of time series of quantities averaged over 6-hourly data batches and stratified w.r.t. six classes of nodes (1-2, 3-4, 5-7, 8-10, 11-14 and 15-19) of from 2001121212 to 2003032418
+It includes the following plots. - Backscatter (σ_0) bias for the three beams (fore, mid, aft) as function of across-node number (1 to 19) and stratified with respect to ascending and descending tracks: